smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

 ~~~

 Hi Alex,
-  Thankyou for reaching out via email and yes we can definitely provide the website services the SAM is wanting to encourage people to visit.
+  Thankyou for reaching out via email and yes we can definitely provide website services the SAM is wanting to encourage people to visit.
 I will
 briefly explain who we are , what we do and our thoughts on how we can provide a dynamic website for the SAM.
   We are 'Awesome Websites Australia' and we have been building, evaluating and supporting company & community websites for over 15 years.
 We are based in
 Sydney but have many clients all around the country and overseas.
 We have all the technologies and tools required to facilitate this, which allows us to be very cost effective and provide a full stack service from beginning to end so you can put your mind at rest that everything is covered.
 These services include:
   a.
 Our customer service team will liaise with you directly and in person to specifically gather the SAM requirements, information needed and images to be used.
   b.
-Our design team uses their own wireframing program, colour palettes matching, understanding of design standards to facilitate people with disabilities.
+Our design team uses their own wire framing program, colour palettes matching, understanding of design standards to facilitate people with disabilities.
   c.
-The development team will build the website in house using the best practice standards for html, css and javascript.
+The development team will build the website in house, using the best practice standards for html, css and javascript.
   d.
 We can do all the legal registrations needed, deploy live to the internet and update whenever required.
 All our teams are trained and will abide by the Australian regulations for privacy & security of company and personal information.
   Please visit our website to view the types of clients and websites we have worked with: www.awesomewebsitesaustralia.com.au/